kbrw/sweet_xml/README.md

 # CONTRIBUTING

 Hi, and thank you for wanting to contribute.
-Please refer to the centralized informations available at: https://github.com/kbrw#contributing
+Please refer to the centralized information available at: https://github.com/kbrw#contributing